idalbo/data_engineering_zoomcamp_project/README.md

 #### docker setup

 Browse into the `airflow` folder, here you will find the `Dockerfile` and the `docker-compose.yml` files, which are used to start your docker image.
-This should run wihtout any issues, but you first need to change some variables before composing it.
+This should run without any issues, but you first need to change some variables before composing it.
 Open the `.env` file and change the following variables:

 * `GCP_PROJECT_ID`: use your GCP project ID
 * `GCP_GCS_BUCKET`: change this to the bucket you want your data to be dumped and taken from